-Figure 1.
-Locations of current (black circles) and previous (white circles) High-frequency Acoustic Recording Package (HARP) deployment sites in the GATMAA (gray line).
-Only sites CB and QN were monitored from May to September 2015; whereas CB, AB, and QN were monitored from April to September 2017 Figure 2.
-Northeast Pacific blue whale B calls (just below 50 Hz) in Long-term Spectral Average (LTSA; top) and an individual call shown in a spectrogram (bottom) previously recorded at site CB 11 Figure 3.
-Central Pacific tonal calls (just below 20 Hz) in an LTSA (top) and an individual call shown in a spectrogram (bottom) previously recorded at site CB Figure 4.
-Blue whale D calls (around 50 Hz) in an LTSA (top) and two individual calls shown in a spectrogram (bottom) previously recorded at site CB Figure 5.
-Fin whale 20 Hz calls in an LTSA (top) and three individual calls shown in a spectrogram (bottom) previously recorded at site CB Figure 6.
-Fin whale 40 Hz calls in an LTSA (top) and an individual call shown in a spectrogram (bottom) previously recorded at site CB Figure 7.
-Gray Whale M3 calls in an LTSA (top) and an individual call shown in a spectrogram (bottom) previously recorded at site KO Figure 8.
+Table 1.
+Locations for HARP deployment sites in GATMAA 7 Table 2.
+GATMAA acoustic monitoring since July 2011.
+Deployment periods analyzed in this report rt are shown in bold 8 Table 3.
+MFA sonar automated detector results for site CB and KOA.
+45 Table 4.
+MFA sonar temporal characteristics for events (wave trains) of detected groups of pings (packets) in the GATMAA at sites CB and KOA from April to September 2019 46 List of Figures Figure 1.
+Locations of current (black circles) and previous (white circles) High-frequency Acoustic Recording Package (HARP) deployment sites in the GATMAA (gray line) Figure 2.
+Northeast Pacific blue whale B calls (just below 50 Hz) in Long-term Spectral Average 0 (LTSA; top) and an individual call shown in a spectrogram (bottom) previously recorded at site CB.
+11 Figure 3.
+Central Pacific tonal calls (just below 20 Hz) in an LTSA (top) and an individual call show a spectrogram (bottom) previously recorded at site CB.
+Figure 4.
+Blue whale D calls from site CB in the analyst verification stage of the detector Figure 5.
+Fin whale 20 Hz calls in an LTSA (top) and three individual calls shown in a spectrogram (bottom) previously recorded at site CB.
+13 Figure 6.
+Fin whale 40 Hz calls in an LTSA (top) and an individual call shown in a spectrogram (bottom) previously recorded at site CB.
+13 Figure 7.
+Gray Whale M3 calls in an LTSA (top) and an individual call shown in a spectrogram (bottom) previously recorded at site KO.
+14 Figure 8.
 North Pacific right whale up call in an LTSA (top) and an individual call shown in a spectrogram (bottom) previously recorded at site QN Figure 9.
-Humpback whale song shown in the analyst verification stage of the detector previously recorded at site KO Figure 10.
-LTSA (top) and spectrogram (bottom) demonstrating odontocete signal types Figure 11.
-Sperm whale echolocation clicks in an LTSA (top) and spectrogram (bottom) recorded at site СВ Figure 12.
-Echolocation sequence of Cuvier's beaked whale in an LTSA (top) and an example FM pulse in a spectrogram (middle) and timeseries (bottom) previously recorded at site PT 20 Figure 13.
-Echolocation sequence of Stejneger's beaked whale in an LTSA (top) and single FM pulse in a spectrogram (middle) and timeseries (bottom) previously recorded at site QN Figure 14.
-Mid-frequency Active (MFA) sonar in an LTSA (top) and spectrogram (bottom) recorded at site CB Figure 15.
-Low-frequency Active (LFA) sonar in an LTSA (top) and a spectrogram (bottom) recorded at site CB Figure 16.
-Explosions in the analyst verification stage of the detector previously recorded at site PT24 Figure 17.
-Monthly average sound spectrum levels at sites CB (top), AB (middle), and QN (bottom) 26 Figure 18.
-Weekly presence of NE Pacific blue whale B calls from May to September 2015 and April to September 2017 at sites CB (top), AB (middle), and QN (bottom)
+Humpback whale song shown in the analyst verification stage of the detector recorded at s ite CB Figure 10.
+Killer whale pulsed calls shown in an LTSA (top) and spectrogram (bottom) recorded at site CB 16 Figure 11.
+LTSA (top) and spectrogram (bottom) demonstrating odontocete signal types 17 Figure 12.
+Sperm whale echolocation clicks in an LTSA (top) and spectrogram (bottom) recorded at t site CB 18 Figure 13.
+Echolocation sequence of Cuvier's beaked whale in an LTSA (top) and an example FM p oulse in a spectrogram (middle) and timeseries (bottom) recorded at site CB.
+19 Figure 14.
+Echolocation sequence of Stejneger's beaked whale in an LTSA (top) and single FM puls se in a spectrogram (middle) and timeseries (bottom) recorded at site CB.
+20 Figure 15.
+Mid-frequency Active (MFA) sonar wavetrain in an LTSA (top) and an MFA sonar pack et in a spectrogram (bottom) recorded at site CB.
+21 Figure 16.
+A tonal Low-frequency Active (LFA) sonar in an LTSA (top), spectrogram (middle), and 1 timeseries (bottom) recorded at site CB.
+Figure 17.
+Explosion in an LTSA (top) and a spectrogram (bottom) recorded at site CB Figure 18.
+Monthly average sound spectrum levels at sites CB (top) and KOA (bottom) Figure 19.
+Weekly presence of NE Pacific blue whale B calls from September 2017 to June 2018 an April to September 2019 at sites CB (top) and KOA (bottom). · · · · · · · · · · · · · · · · · · ·